Immingham Town F.C.

 Immingham Town F.C. is an English football club based in Immingham, Lincolnshire.
-The senior team plays in the Lincolnshire League and is managed by Jon Davy with Andy Mundell as his assistant and Mario Augusta coaches.
+The senior team plays in the and is managed by Jon Davy with Andy Mundell as his assistant and Mario Augusta coaches.
 The reserve squad is run by Simon Pinchbeck.
 The under 18s are managed by Mario Augusta and Mark Davies.

 History

 Immingham Town FC reformed in 2016, 21 years after the old club was dissolved.
 The previous team had been in existence since 1912 until its dissolution in 1995.
 The club had participated in the Northern Counties East League, the FA Cup and the FA Vase.